-The 2-Week COBOL Sprint: Having a Critical Conversation About Agile
+The Two-week COBOL Sprint: Having a Critical Conversation About Agile

 What to Expect from the Conversation About Agile